jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (7) The amount of the credit—
   (a) must be paid to the Commissioner if it has been used under section LA 2:
   (b) is extinguished, if it is carried forward under section LK 4.
-When liability payable
+Date for payment
-(8) The liability under subsection (7)(a) is treated as income tax payable 30 days after the later of the following dates:
+(8) In subsection (7)(a), the date for payment is 30 days after the later of— (a) the date on which the person who paid the tax receives the refund:
-  (a) the date of the notice of assessment in relation to which the person has used the credit:
+  (b) the date of the notice of assessment in relation to which the person has used the credit.
-  (b) the date on which the person who paid the tax, or a person associated with them, receives the refund.
 Associated persons
 (9) For the purposes of subsections (5) to (8), the refund is treated as received by the person, whether it is received by the person, a person who paid the foreign income tax, or a person associated with either of them.